-Biologic medications: Patients with AS may not be adequately controlled by NSAIDs and DMARDs but can be treated by a new class of medications called biologics.
-These are prescribed by rheumatologists and are injected under the skin or given intravenously and work to prevent inflammation that may result from an overactive immune system.
-Currently, there are many anti-TNF options such as adalimumab (Humira®), certolizumab pegol (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®) and infliximab (Remicade®).
-There are other options that target IL-17 called Secukinumab (Cosentyx®) available which modulates inflammatory response.
+Biologic medications: Patients with axSpA may not be adequately controlled by NSAIDs and DMARDs but can be treated by a class of medications called biologics.
+These are prescribed by rheumatologists and are injected under the skin or given intravenously and work to control inflammation that may result from an overactive immune system.
+Currently, there are many anti-TNF options such as adalimumab, certolizumab pegol, etanercept, golimumab and infliximab.
+There are other options that target IL-17 such as bimekizumab, secukinumab and ixekizumab which also modulate inflammatory response.
+A new class of biologics, which can be given orally, and Jak inhibitors such as tofacitinib and upadacitinib, are proving effective in axSpA.

-Biosimilars: New types of biologics have been approved by Health Canada.
-These are called "biosimilars".
+Biosimilars: Second generation biologics have been approved by Health Canada called "biosimilars".
 As the name suggests, they are similar (but not identical) versions of a previously approved biologic medication.

-Biosimilars are modelled after a previously approved biologic but because they are large, complex, and made in living cells introducing some level of natural variation they are not identical.
-Biosimilars approved for AS include infliximab (Inflectra®, Renflexis® and etanercept (Brenzys® and Erelzi®).
+Biosimilars are modelled after a previously approved biologic and have been shown to be equally safe and effective.
+Biosimilars approved for axSpA include generic forms of infliximab, etanercept, or adalimumab.
+There are more than 10 adalimumab biosimilars available.